 Thalassemia is a chronic inherited anemia, most commonly caused by reduced (+) or absent (0) synthesis of alpha-globin and/or beta-globin chains, the key protein components of the adult hemoglobin (Hb) tetramer, HbA (alpha2beta2) (Table 1).

-The thalassemias comprise the most common monogenetic disorder worldwide, resulting from inheritance of mutant or deleted copies of globin genes (2 alpha-globin genes on chromosome 16 [4 genes], one beta-globin gene on chromosome 11 [2 genes]).
+The thalassemias comprise the most common monogenetic disorder worldwide, resulting from inheritance of variant or deleted copies of globin genes (2 alpha-globin genes on chromosome 16 [4 genes], one beta-globin gene on chromosome 11 [2 genes]).
 Thalassemia prevalence is highest in populations from Southeast Asia, the Middle East, North and Central Africa, and Mediterranean regions.

 The imbalanced production of globin chains leads to excess of the unaffected globin chain (eg, excess alpha-globin chains in beta thalassemia), which is unstable, resulting in ineffective intramedullary erythropoiesis (decreased Hb production) and extramedullary hemolysis (reduced red blood cell [RBC] survival).